 Prospect List Template from Quickmail

-This large prospect list template by Quickmail is a useful template to populate with prospect information.
+This large prospect list template by Quickmail is useful for populating prospect information.

 This platform comes in the form of a simple but detailed spreadsheet.
 It includes multiple data points for your prospects and can easily be edited to fit your prospecting needs.
 It’s a free, simple, and useful spreadsheet you can use to develop prospecting lists.